Production of Jurassic World: Deleted scenes

-Trevorrow filmed two versions of many scenes so he could choose which version to use for the final film.
-One scene that was deleted from the final film featured a kiss between the control-room characters of Vivian and Lowery.
-The scene was removed because the film already contained such a scene between Owen and Claire.
-A comedic scene featuring Howard's character and dinosaur feces, which is similar to Laura Dern's scene in the original Jurassic Park, was cut from the cinematic release.
+Trevorrow filmed two versions of many scenes so he could choose which to use for the final film.
+One deleted scene featured a kiss between the control-room characters of Vivian (Lapkus) and Lowery (Johnson).
+It was removed because the film already had such a scene between Owen and Claire.
+A comedic scene featuring Claire and dinosaur feces, similar to a scene involving Ellie Sattler in the original film, was also removed.
+A line of dialogue was cut during a conversation in which Wu asks Masrani "How long do you think you can control it?
+We won't always be the only ones who can make a dinosaur".

 Another deleted scene occurs during the fight between the T. rex and the Indominus, which initially would have been watched by park guests.
 Trevorrow chose not to include the scene because it could not be seamlessly included without disrupting the fight scene, most of which filmed in a single take.

-During a conversation scene between Wu and Masrani, a line of dialogue in which Wu asks "How long do you think you can control it?
-We won't always be the only ones who can make a dinosaur" was cut.
-An unfilmed scene would have shown the Indominus rex being startled by an animatronic T. rex at the park and subsequently tearing the head off of the animatronic animal.
-Spielberg objected to the scene because he believed it would be disrespectful to Stan Winston for suggesting computer-animated dinosaurs are better than animatronics.
+An unfilmed scene would have shown the Indominus rex being startled by an animatronic T. rex at the park and subsequently tearing its head off.
+Spielberg objected to the scene because he believed it would be disrespectful to Winston for suggesting computer-animated dinosaurs are better than animatronics.